Honor MagicBook 14 full review

-You can get the Honor MagicBook 14 for £549.
-In the UK, it’s available from Amazon UK, John Lewis and Laptops Direct.
-You unfortunately can’t get it in the US, as Honor doesn’t typically sell over there anyway.
+You can get the Honor MagicBook 14 for £549 directly from Honor, with the faster processor variant costing £669.
+In the UK, it’s also available from Amazon UK, John Lewis and Laptops Direct.
+You unfortunately can’t get it in the US.

 When it comes to benchmark scores and battery tests, this laptop can actually stand against rivals that are over £200 more, such as the HP Envy 13 (2019).
 This goes to prove just how much you're getting for your money with the MagicBook 14.

 Another thing worth noting is that the Matebook D from Huawei is practically identical in terms of specs - the only differences are the small design choices on the exterior.

 However, the Matebook D has an RRP of £649.99 - though you can get it for around £600 at the time of writing.
 Either way, the MagicBook gets you the same kit, but for a much cheaper price.
 So if you’re not bothered about having a brand that’s a little less well-known, the Honor MagicBook is clearly the better choice for saving some cash.

 When it comes to value for money, you can’t beat the Honor MagicBook 14.
 You’re getting a high-end looking laptop with great storage options without having to pay a premium price.

 The display is great for watching videos on, the processor can run some powerful programmes and games, and the lightweight size means it’s perfect for porting around wherever you need.
 All in all, if you’re looking for a versatile laptop for work or study, then this is a great option.